 12. The fact that a group is permitted to meet at the Library does not constitute an endorsement of the group’s policies or beliefs, and any publicity surrounding the event must not imply Library sponsorship.

 Residents of the Town of Troy or those who work in Troy may have library cards without charge.
 Non-residents will pay a yearly fee of $30.
 The Board of Trustees may waive this fee when the board feels it is appropriate.

 New patrons must show photo identification and something bearing their current physical address.
 This could include a driver’s license, utility bill, car registration, etc.

 The Gay-Kimball Library is open to the public for the purpose of fulfilling our mission statement.
 In order to provide a safe and comfortable environment for the staff and all patrons, the Trustees of the Library have established the following rules.

 While in the Library or on Library property, no individual shall:

-- Eat food inside or bring open beverage containers into the library.
+• Eat food inside or beverage containers with unsecured lids in the library.